GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Introduction

-Another issue with random walk-based graph embeddings computed by current state-of-the-art libraries is the reduced capability to efficiently generate enough data to accurately represent the topology of the underlying graph.
-This limitation affects the performance of node and edge label prediction methods, since they strongly depend on the informativeness of the underlying embedded graph representation.
-The efficient generation of billions of sampled random walks can lead to more accurate embedded representations of graphs and boosts the performance of machine learning methods that learn from the embedded vector representation of nodes and edges.
+In this context, for scalability issues, RW-based GRL models are often preferred.
+However, their performance is often affected by the high computational costs required by the RW generators.
+Indeed current state-of-the-art RW-based graph embedding libraries display a limited ability to efficiently generate enough RW data samples to accurately represent the topology of the underlying graph.
+This limits the performance of node and edge label prediction methods, which strongly depends on the informativeness of the underlying embedded graph representation.
+The efficient generation of billions of sampled RWs could lead to more accurate embedded representations of graphs and could boost the performance of machine learning methods that learn from the embedded vector representation of nodes and edges.

-The fair and reproducible comparison of different graph-based methods under different experimental set-ups is a relevant open issue usually not considered by current state-of-the-art libraries.
-To this end, standardized interfaces to easily embed methods from other libraries and standardized experimental pipelines could facilitate and make easy the comparison of different methods and libraries for the analysis of graph-based data.
+The Findable, Accessible, Interoperable and Reusable (FAIR) comparison of different graph-based methods under different experimental set-ups is a relevant open issue, only very recently considered in literature in the context of the Open Graph Benchmark Large-Scale Challenge (OGB-LSC).
+This initiative enables a FAIR comparative evaluation of different models on three specific large-scale graphs~\cite{Hu21}.
+However, further efforts are required to provide standard interfaces to easily integrate methods from different libraries and public experimental pipelines, and to allow a FAIR comparison of different methods and libraries for the analysis of any graph-based data.

-\gra~offers a modular and flexible solution to the above problems through well-documented, scalable, and fast software libraries that can run on general-purpose desktop and laptop computers, as well as on high performance computing clusters.
+\gra~({\it Graph Representation leArning, Prediction and Evaluation}) provides a modular and flexible solution to the above problems by offering: (a) a scalable and fast software library that efficiently implements RW-based embedding methods, graph processing algorithms and inference models that can run both on general-purpose desktop and laptop computers, as well as on high-performance computing clusters; (b) an extensive set of efficient and effective built-in GRL algorithms that any user can continuously update by implementing easy-to-use standardized interfaces; (c) ready-to-use evaluation pipelines to guarantee a fair and reproducible evaluation of any GRL algorithm (implemented or integrated into \gra~) using the $\sim 80,000$ graphs retrievable through the library or also other graphs provided by the user.
+Therefore, \gra~can also be viewed as an efficient collector of GRL methods to perform a FAIR comparison on a large set of available graphs.